Children

 Attacks on schools are identified by the UN as a grave violation of children’s rights.
 They place children in immediate danger of being hit by rubber bullets or live fire, or breathing difficulties resulting from tear gas exposure, as well as having an enduring impact on children’s mental health.

-It is common for children in Palestine to suffer with Post Traumatic Stress Disorder (PTSD) as a result of occupation practices and some experience bedwetting, nightmares and anxiety as a result (Unicef).
+It is common for children in Palestine to suffer with Post Traumatic Stress Disorder (PTSD) as a result of occupation practices and some experience bedwetting, nightmares and anxiety as a result (UNICEF).

 Schoolchildren passing a military checkpoint in Hebron